 Know how to engage and assist a suicidal colleague or co-worker

-Apply QPR with potentially suicidal inmates
+Apply QPR with potentially suicidal inmates or others

 Our courses should qualify for continuing education for most professions.

 Counselors: The QPR Institute is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 The ACEP solely is

 Nurses: Varies with state or organizational membership.